-examples.VDW: The IIP-Ecosphere partner VDW is prominently involved in standardization activities for industrial production, in particular in OPC UA through the UMATI initiative.
+- examples.VDW: The IIP-Ecosphere partner VDW is prominently involved in standardization activities for industrial production, in particular in OPC UA through the UMATI initiative.
 VDW offers a test server providing model instances according to OPC UA companion specs.
 As one of the connectors that is shipped with the IIP-Ecosphere platform is an OPC UA connector, an example based on that connector may be interesting to the reader.
 Connectors for the IIP-Ecosphere platform may be created by hand or, the preferred way, generated from a configuration model.
 This example illustrates both, a handcrafted connector as well as the integration of a generated connector into a demonstrating piece of code.
-It is important to mention that we do not read out the whole UMATI test server structure, rather than just a small OPC UA Woodworking Companion piece The example represents the respective part of the Companion Spec in terms of IVML, imports the structure into the configuration model, adds some information about caching and server coordinates and creates a simple application mesh that just consists of a source (the connector), i.e., no further processing with the obtained information happens here (and some of the generated artifacts may be unusually empty).
-For executing this example, you must first execute build steps to obtain the actual configuration meta model (intentionally not included), run the application generation (generateApps) and compile the example.
+It is important to mention that we do not read out the whole UMATI test server structure, rather than just a OPC Spec. small piece for the UA Woodworking Companion The example represents the respective part of the Companion Spec in terms of IVML, imports the structure into the configuration model, adds some information about caching and server coordinates and creates a simple application mesh that just consists of a source (the connector), i.e., no further processing with the obtained information happens here (and some of the generated artifacts may be unusually empty).
+For executing this example, using the command (mvn -U install) you first execute build steps to obtain the actual configuration meta-model (intentionally not included), run the application generation and compile the example. - examples.templates: This example project displays the usage of out impl.model to create an application with three services of which one is a python service utilizing AI.
+It consists of two parts, the examples.templates.model and the examples.templates.impl.
+The model part is based on the impl.model and contains the configuration .ivml files, with the use of mvn generate-sources we can generate templates fitting these configuration files.
+The examples.templates.impl is created by importing the resulting .zip file in the gen directory of the exmples.templates.model project, it contains the implementation of the concrete service functionality.
+The services implemented in this project are made available to the examples.templates.model project by running mvn install in the .impl project.
+The application is completely build by then running mvn install in the .model part of the project.
+The result is an application that takes the data from the resource directory and evaluates it utilizing a python service with a pre-trained random forest classifier.

-Figure 63: Using the IIP-Ecosphere platform to realize a robot-based visual quality inspection for Hannover Fair 2022.
+Figure 69: Using the IIP-Ecosphere platform to realize a robot-based visual quality inspection for Hannover Fair 2022.